Ron Unz: The American Conservative and the "Asian quota" controversy

 An investor in The American Conservative, he was its publisher from 2007 to 2013.
 He also contributed opinion articles on topics such as immigration, the minimum wage, and urban crime.
 In an email leaked to National Review magazine, editor Daniel McCarthy wrote that Unz was acting as if he were the editor of The American Conservative and threatened to resign if the publication's board did not support him over Unz.

 In 2012, Unz published an article in The American Conservative entitled "The Myth of American Meritocracy".
-He argued Ivy League universities held an unspoken Asian quota limiting spots granted to Asian students similar to earlier Jewish quotas, and that Jewish students are over-represented than merit would suggest, which he claimed was caused by unconscious Jewish bias among administrators.
-The article said that the "massive apparent bias" could be attributed to Jewish administrators at those universities.
-His argument for existence of Asian race-based quota was reproduced in a subsequent New York Times special debate feature, "Fears of an Asian Quota in the Ivy League".
+He argued Ivy League universities held an unspoken Asian quota limiting spots granted to Asian students similar to earlier Jewish quotas, and that Jewish students were over-represented at a greater rate than merit would suggest.
+The article said that the "massive apparent bias" could be attributed to unconscious bias from Jewish administrators at those universities.
+His argument that an Asian race-based quota existed in the Ivy League was reproduced in a subsequent New York Times special debate feature, "Fears of an Asian Quota in the Ivy League".
 Unz's admissions analysis was contested by academics at Yale, who showed that his data "grossly underestimates the proportion of Asian-Americans".
 Unz's writings on Ivy League admissions were praised by white supremacist David Duke who said it confirmed Harvard was "now under powerful Jewish influence".
 The noted antisemite Kevin B. MacDonald said it was similar to his own view that Jews are "at odds with the values of the great majority of non-Jewish White Americans."